Red Light District Secrets 2018

-When I first visited Amsterdam’s De Wallen I was in the habit of keeping a detailed, daily diary.
+When I first visited Amsterdam’s De Wallen, the red light district, I was in the habit of keeping a detailed, daily diary.
 After my first window visit, I went off to a coffee shop (one that actually sold coffee), settled down with my diary (feeling quite giddy, to be honest) and wrote up my first encounter with an Amsterdam prostitute.
 It was in a leather bound diary with blank pages.
 The writing took more than four times the length of the actual experience.

 Because I saw several girls every time I visited the area, I soon had quite a collection of diary entries.
 And photos of the girls taken inside the rooms, behind those red curtains.

 Alongside those Amsterdam red light visits I did a bit of research; I didn’t have to read very much before I realised that there was a lot of prejudice, misinformation and downright dishonesty when it came to reporting and commenting on prostitution.
 I wondered if there might be people in the world who would appreciate a candid view from the inside, albeit from the point of view of a client.
 I decided to publish some of the diary online.
 The blog developed quite a following, with over a million visitors, and that led me to make some of the diary entries available in book form.
 After a while I branched out into Soho in London and that led to another publication.
 And a whole different set of experiences.
 I imagine that people think that it’s a case fuck one prostitute and you’ve fucked them all.
 No. Sorry.
 That’s not the way it works.

 Marcus has given talks about his ongoing experiences in Amsterdam’s red light district and London’s Soho to international groups of students.
 As well as providing context and describing experiences, he explores issues relating to moral politics, moral psychology, feminism and the media.